wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/rust.md

 If you're curious about why we're using `Arc<RwLock<T>>` for holding the dispatcher, it's because we need interior mutability (the `CapabilityProvider` trait does not have mutable self references) and if this was an asynchronous provider, we'd need thread-safe access to the dispatcher at some point.

-Now we're ready to provide some handlers for both the mandatory **wasmCloud** operations and the operations that are part of our shared `examples:payments` contract.
+Now we're ready to provide some handlers for both the mandatory **wasmcloud** operations and the operations that are part of our shared `examples:payments` contract.
 Let's update the code so that our `handle_call` function looks as follows:

 ```rust
 fn handle_call(